If you are a single parent wanting to move to Australia and are unsure of your options, the information below will hopefully help.

 Family Tax Benefit Part B

-- $162.54 when the youngest child is 0 to 5 years of age
+- $193.34 per fortnight when your youngest child is 0 to 4 years of age

-- $113.54 when the youngest child is 5 to 18 years of age.
+- $134.96 per fortnight when your youngest child is 5 to 18 years of age

-You may be eligible if either:
+You may be eligible for FTB Part B if:

 Read more about how Services Australia define a relationship.